GEOG 2N - Apocalyptic Geographies

 Major Assignments

-- 3 Exams (automated/online, non-cumulative, multiple choice, each assignment is worth 15% of your grade) on lessons and reading assignments.
-The lowest of the three exam scores is dropped.
-Each exam is worth 15% of your grade and allows you to practice your mastery of the concepts presented in the course readings and supporting material.
+- 2 Exams (40%) (automated/online, non-cumulative, multiple choice) on lessons and reading assignments (there are 2 exams).
+Each exam is worth 20% of your grade and allows you to practice your mastery of the concepts presented in the course readings and supporting material.

 Course Schedule